The-going/evlproject/content/pipeline/usage/synthetic.md

 interrupts, it is possible to attach them to out-of-band and/or in-band handlers, just like device interrupts.

+Synthetic interrupts abide by the normal rules with respect to interrupt masking: such IRQs may be deferred until the stage they should be handled from is unstalled.

 {{% notice note %}}
 Synthetic interrupts and regular softirqs differ in essence: the latter only exist in the in-band context, and therefore cannot trigger out-of-band activities.
+Synthetic interrupts used to be called _virtual_ IRQs (or _virq_ for short) by the legacy I-pipe implementation, Dovetail's ancestor; such rename clears the confusion with the way abstract interrupt numbers defined within interrupt domains may be called elsewhere in the kernel code base (i.e.
+_virtual interrupts_ too).
 {{% /notice %}}

+## Allocating synthetic interrupts

 Synthetic interrupt vectors are allocated from the *synthetic_irq_domain*, using the `irq_create_direct_mapping()` routine.

-For instance, a synthetic interrupt can be used for triggering an in-band activity on the root stage from the head stage as follows:
+A synthetic interrupt handler can be installed for running on the root stage upon a scheduling request (i.e. being posted) from an out-of-band context as follows:

 ```markdown
 #include <linux/irq_pipeline.h>